Four killed in Kyiv as Russia unleashes 'kamikaze' drones | Headlines

 "Honestly, I have never been so afraid," said Vitaliy Dushevskiy, 29, a food courier who rents a flat in the building.
 "I'm still shaking."
 "It is murder, it's simply murder, there are no other words for it.
 We are all so shaken, we do not even know what to do," he said.

 The governor of the Russian region of Belgorod close to the border with Ukraine has accused Ukrainian forces of repeatedly shelling the region.
-In the city of Mykolaiv in southern Ukraine, a drone hit the Everi marine terminal late on Sunday, damaging sunflower oil storage tanks, and set aflame leaking oil, said Andriy, 47, a senior manager who declined to give his last name.
+In other attacks, two drones hit the Everi marine terminal in Mykolaiv in southern Ukraine late on Sunday, damaging sunflower oil storage tanks, and setting ablaze leaking oil, said a senior manager who declined to give his last name.

-It was the second attack on the storage facility on the Buh River since June, he said, describing the terminal as the largest of its kind in Ukraine involved in exporting sunflower oil.
-"This is an entirely civilian facility.
-There is no military," he said, suggesting Russia was seeking to "destroy the economy and to destroy food security".
+It was the second attack on the storage facility on the Buh River since June, he said, describing the terminal as "an entirely civilian facility."
 (Additional reporting by Pavel Polityuk and Vladyslav Smilianets in Kyiv and Jonathan Landay in Mykolaiv; Writing by Tom Balmforth; Editing by Timothy Heritage, Nick Macfie and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)